Answering Your Questions about Legal Ethics

 The Supreme Court of Virginia adopted Rule 1A:5[4] to govern corporate counsel in Virginia, effective September 1, 2003.
 That rule requires all attorneys, not active members in good standing of the Virginia State Bar, who wish to serve as in-house counsel in Virginia to either be certified or registered under the terms of the rule.

-Under Part II of the new rule, a lawyer may choose, instead of a certificate, to merely register as a corporate counsel.
+Under Part II of the rule, a lawyer may choose, instead of a certificate, to merely register as a corporate counsel.
 Registration does not entitle the lawyer to represent the employer in state court; a pro hac vice appearance would be needed.
 Also, should the registered attorney seek to become a member of the Virginia State Bar without examination, the time spent as a registrant will not constitute the practice of law for purposes of Rule 1A:1.

 Note that Part I's certificate is only available to foreign attorneys licensed in another state.
 For foreign attorneys licensed only in foreign countries, only registration under Part II is available.